Bone

 Bone tissue (osseous tissue), which is also called bone in the uncountable sense of that word, is hard tissue, a type of specialised connective tissue.
 It has a honeycomb-like matrix internally, which helps to give the bone rigidity.
 Bone tissue is made up of different types of bone cells.
 Osteoblasts and osteocytes are involved in the formation and mineralisation of bone; osteoclasts are involved in the resorption of bone tissue.
 Modified (flattened) osteoblasts become the lining cells that form a protective layer on the bone surface.
 The mineralised matrix of bone tissue has an organic component of mainly collagen called ossein and an inorganic component of bone mineral made up of various salts.
 Bone tissue is mineralized tissue of two types, cortical bone and cancellous bone.
 Other types of tissue found in bones include bone marrow, endosteum, periosteum, nerves, blood vessels and cartilage.

-In the human body at birth, there are approximately 300 bones present; many of these fuse together during development, leaving a total of 206 separate bones in the adult, not counting numerous small sesamoid bones.
+In the human body at birth, approximately 300 bones are present.
+Many of these fuse together during development, leaving a total of 206 separate bones in the adult, not counting numerous small sesamoid bones.
 The largest bone in the body is the femur or thigh-bone, and the smallest is the stapes in the middle ear.

 The Greek word for bone is ὀστέον ("osteon"), hence the many terms that use it as a prefix—such as osteopathy.
 In anatomical terminology, including the Terminologia Anatomica international standard, the word for a bone is os (for example, os breve, os longum, os sesamoideum).